 Why are workplace inspections so important?

 These are important as it helps to prevent incidents, injuries, illness and problems among the employees.
 This can also help the workplace save money from big problems that may arise from machinery.
-Through this, it can help identify and record hazards and to implement a better recommendation or action plan.
+Through this, it can help identify and record hazards and to implement a better recommendation or analysis plan.
 Meanwhile, if it concerns the health and safety of the employees, this can help the committee to plan, conduct and monitor more inspections.
 The use of workplace inspection overall can improve the health and safety of the employees, productivity and lessen the costs of the company in case of any problems that may arise.